-KAR provides investment services and manages investment advisory accounts for U.S. and non-U.S. corporations and other commercial entities, institutions, charitable organizations and endowments, family offices, professional and religious organizations, pension and profit-sharing plans, insurers, banks, open-end investment companies, closed-end funds, EU UCITS, EU AIFMs, and other non-U.S. fund structures.
+KAR provides investment services and manages investment advisory accounts for U.S. and non-U.S. corporations and other commercial entities, institutions, charitable organizations and endowments, family offices, professional and religious organizations, pension and profitsharing plans, insurers, banks, open-end investment companies, closed-end funds, EU UCITS, EU AIFMs, and other non-U.S. fund structures.
 KAR manages these accounts subject to each client's investment guidelines.
 KAR is also the adviser to the Kayne Anderson Rudnick Collective Investment Trust (the "CIT").
 SEI Trust Company is the Trustee of the CIT, and SEI Institutional Transfer Agent Inc. serves as transfer agent for the CIT.

-Advisory Services - Mutual Funds
+Advisory Services - Mutual Funds and ETFs

-KAR provides investment management services to the following portfolios, all of which are affiliated with KAR, as a sub-adviser under sub-advisory agreements with Virtus Investment Advisers, Inc. and Virtus Alternative Investment Advisers, Inc., both of which are affiliates to KAR:
+KAR provides investment management services to the following portfolios, all of which are sponsored and distributed by an affiliate of KAR, as a sub-adviser under sub-advisory agreements with Virtus Investment Advisers, LLC, which is an affiliate of KAR: